Video Game / Monster Rancher EVO

 - Love Triangle: Albert was caught up in one in his hometown that carried on for years due to a misunderstanding.
-It gets addressed and wrapped up over the course of the game, though.
+It gets addressed and wrapped up over the course of the game.

-- Magikarp Power: EVERY monster in the game has the power to beat the final boss single-handedly.
-Think about that.
+- Magikarp Power: Every monster in the game, if raised properly, has the power to beat the final boss single-handedly.

 - The Man Behind the Man: Woo, to Dilong.

 - Minigame: The bread and butter of your circus performances is doing well in minigames, which are tied to specific tricks that increase specific parameters for a single monster.
-That 30-second time limit gets shorter and shorter feeling as you get more monsters and harder minigames to complete.
+That 30-second time limit feels shorter and shorter as you get more monsters and harder minigames to complete.

 - Monster Clown: Albert.